SysKitTeam/docs-spconsultant/installation/powershell-module-installation.md

 SPDocKit PS module is used to collect SharePoint farm settings and permissions.
 SPDocKit PS module needs to run on a server inside your client’s farm.

 After acquiring PowerShell module from [PowerShell Gallery](https://www.powershellgallery.com/packages/SysKit.SPDocKit.PS/) or SysKit [Customers Web](https://my.syskit.com), module can be imported by manually copying the module and pasting it to the PowerShell module path or by using the <Install – Module> command, whichever you prefer.

+The PowerShell module can be used with __PowerShell version 3.0 or higher.__

 To be able to install SPDocKit PS module using PowerShell, PowerShell 5 is required.

 ## 1. Using the <Install–Module> command: